 Updated: Dec 7, 2022

 Are you looking for a new and exciting way to teach children their letters, numbers and shapes?
 Have you ever considered using bingo dabbers as an alternative to crayons, pens and paints?
 Whether you call them bingo dabbers, bingo daubers, dot markers or bingo stamps - children's eyes will light up when they see them!
-Younger (and older!) children love using bingo dabbers for activities.
+Younger (and older!) children love using bingo dabbers for hands on activities.
 The sponge tipped bottles allow children to get creative without the mess of traditional paint.
 Simply grab the bottles and go!

 Develop an understanding of one to one correspondence

 Develop fine motor skills and hand-eye coordination, as they direct the dabber to the dot and push down on the paper